Click on pictures to see them in full size

 I cannot help myself to show you this set for comparison.

-It was sold on ebay recently (oct 2011) with the following description:
+It was sold on ebay (oct 2011) with the following description:

 "1928-38 WATERMAN ONYX CREAM & RED PATRICIAN FOUNTAIN PEN & PENCIL SET IN BOX - SUPER CLEAN NEAR MINT ONYX WATERMAN PATRICIAN SET,BOX"

 Wow !
 Near mint !!! ... this set should have the same color than the above set !
 This set is in fact totally discolored but sold as "Near mint" and "very clean condition".
 No indication about the color !
 The buyer paid 688$ for this ... "beauty".

-If you want to buy a Patrician but do not want to spend to much, i think it is really better to buy a nice black Patrician than a rare but discolored and ugly Onyx.
+If you want to buy a Patrician but do not want to pay too much, i think it is really better to buy a nice black Patrician than a rare but discolored and ugly Onyx.
 This kind of set is just good to be used as parts provider or as a daily user for the quality of the nib, but at a much lower price.
+There is absolutely no solution to recover the original color on this pen.
+This can only be done with discolored hard rubber

 Temptation ... ☺